 SECAD Sustainable Food Training Programme

-- Networking opportunities with other businesses
+- Networking and collaboration opportunities

 - Sustainability – The What and The How (to include green finance and green procurement)